-There are multiple tests to look at the genetics of an embryo, but in this lesson we’ll focus solely those used to predict the number of chromosomes, which is referred to as Pre-implantation Genetic Screening.
+There are multiple tests to look at the genetics of an embryo, but in this lesson we’ll focus solely those used to predict the number of chromosomes, which is referred to as Pre-implantation Genetic Screening of Aneuploidies.

-Pre-implantation Genetic Screening (also known as PGS, CCS, or PGT-A) is a diagnostic tool to tell your fertility doctor which embryos are likely to be chromosomally-normal and thus which to transfer.
+Pre-implantation Genetic Testing for Aneuploidies (also known as PGT-A, or historically known as PGS or CCS) is a diagnostic tool to tell your fertility doctor which embryos are likely to be chromosomally-normal and thus which to transfer.

-To the positive, using PGS helps avoid transfers with embryos that are either unlikely to work — meaning it reduces the number of failed transfers and miscarriages — or transfers that would lead to the birth of an unhealthy baby.
-PGS also helps promote single embryo transfer, which reduces the risks to a carrier and offspring.
-Finally, PGS can help in family planning and reveal if someone’s frozen embryos are chromosomally-abnormal, will not work, and thus another IVF cycle makes sense sooner rather than later if they want more children.
+To the positive, using PGT-A helps avoid transfers with embryos that are either unlikely to work — meaning it reduces the number of failed transfers and miscarriages — or transfers that would lead to the birth of an unhealthy baby.
+PGT-A also helps promote single embryo transfer, which reduces the risks to a carrier and offspring.
+Finally, PGT-A can help in family planning and reveal if someone’s frozen embryos are chromosomally-abnormal, will not work, and thus another IVF cycle makes sense sooner rather than later if they want more children.

-To the negative, PGS costs patients an extra $5,000 per IVF cycle and it does not change the underlying quality of a patient’s embryos.
-Said differently, doing PGS does not increase the odds that an IVF cycle will work.
+To the negative, PGT-A costs patients an extra $3,000 - $5,000 per IVF cycle and it does not change the underlying quality of a patient’s embryos.
+Said differently, doing PGT-A probably does not increase the odds that an IVF cycle will work.
 Furthermore, doctors fear that the test’s inaccuracies could confuse a good embryo for a bad embryo, meaning some patients will needlessly cycle again, or in more desperate circumstances, use donated eggs or give up on IVF altogether.

-When women transfer PGS-tested (and approved) embryos, those embryos are far more likely to implant and lead to a successful transfer.
+When women transfer PGT-A tested (and approved) embryos, those embryos are far more likely to implant and lead to a successful transfer.

 This fact has two major implications.
-First, using PGS cuts down on the likelihood any given transfer will culminate in a failure or miscarriage, especially amongst older women.
+First, using PGT-A cuts down on the likelihood any given transfer will culminate in a failure or miscarriage, especially amongst older women.

-Second, women who use PGS and have euploid embryos to transfer are far more willing to transfer one embryo at a time.
+Second, women who use PGT-A and have euploid embryos to transfer are far more willing to transfer one embryo at a time.

 That matters because if a single embryo transfer culminates in a pregnancy, in only 1% of cases will it result in twins or triplets.
 In the case of multiple-embryo transfer pregnancies, p to ~30% culminate in twins or triplets.
 That’s a problem because multiple births can be dangerous to the mother and child, as you can see below.